aaron-grau/curic/javascript/readings/this-and-that.md

 `bind` is a method you can call on JS functions.
 Other methods of `Function` objects live in `Function.prototype`.
 Check them out!

-`bind` works just like anonymous closure we made, in which `cat#ageOneYear` is called method style on the `cat` object. `cat.ageOneYear.bind(cat)` returns a closure that will still be called function style, but that calls `cat.ageOneYear` method style inside of it.
+`bind` works just like the closure we made, in which `cat#ageOneYear` is called method style on the `cat` object. `cat.ageOneYear.bind(cat)` returns a closure that will still be called function-style, but which calls `cat.ageOneYear` method-style inside of it.

 Note that you can bind functions to any scope, not just `this`: